taurusilver7/instagram-2.0/README.md

 - The routing is like a push/pull pages from the application stack.
 - useRouter() function from next/router and the parent div of the associated image is added an action onClick to push to the app to homepage.

-* Uplaod using a Modal.
+* Upload using a Modal.

 - To add a functionality to add a modal from the modal UI from tailwind css.
 - To use firebase storage to upload an image to firebase database.